cheekw/nekorun/README.md

 ```bash
 ./gradlew ios:launchIPhoneSimulator
 ```
+RIP </br>

-In dedication to my cat.
-RIP
+In dedication to my cat </br>
+Forever wandering amongst all the fish